skydoves/landscapist/README.md

      )
    }
  },
- // shows an error text message when request failed. failure = {
+ // shows an error text if fail to load an image. failure = {
    Text(text = "image request failed.")
  })